Remember a Loved One's Death: Sharing Those Memories With Others

 We have some family members and several friends who are Jewish, so I was familiar with Yahrzeit.
 This is a German/Yiddish word meaning “year’s time.”
 The Jewish tradition is to annually commemorate a loved one’s death.
 The tradition usually includes lighting a 24-26-hour candle at sunset on the eve of the Yahrzeit and to leave it burning until the flame extinguishes itself.

 So, planning and carrying through my own Yahrzeit commemoration of Bill's spirit appeared to answer my need.
-My three adult children also wanted to commemorate their Dad, but only one was able to make my time which turned out to be Sunday, January 5 at sunset.
+My three adult children also wanted to commemorate their Dad, but only one was able to make the time I selected which turned out to be Sunday, January 5 at sunset.

 My planning turned out well and I intend to maintain this practice making it a tradition.
-Perhaps in coming years more of the family will be invited and attend.
+Perhaps in the coming years, more of the family will be invited and attend.
 My daughter and I lighted the candle and in turn read some of the psalms.
 Then we looked through her album of pictures and talked about the memories these prompted.
 It was just the right blend of ritual and remembrance.
-The evening turned out successfully for me.
+The evening turned out successfully for both of us.

 Prayers as the Candle is Lighted

 "Sustained by words of faith, comforted by precious memories, we kindle the light in remembrance.
 “The human spirit is the light of Adonai” (Proverbs 20:27).
 As this light is pure and clear, so may the blessed memory of the goodness and nobility of character of our dear husband and father illumine our souls."